 If you are still not able to retrieve your lost or deleted videos from your Pentax camera, then use a professional solution - Wondershare Recoverit Video Recovery.
 The DIY application has a Professional Video Recover tool that is known to yield exceptional results in all kinds of scenarios like corrupt storage, accidental deletion, logical errors, malware attack, and so on.

 Download and install Recoverit from the button above.
 It has Win/Mac version, so choose the right one for your PC.

-This advanced video recovery process will even look for the lost fragments of your deleted videos and would merge them to get better results than other solutions.
+This enhanced recovery process will even look for the lost fragments of your deleted videos and would merge them to get better results than other solutions.
 Here's how you can also perform Pentax K-70, KP, K-1 II, or 645Z video recovery with the help of Wondershare Recoverit.

 Step 1: Select the connected SD card of your Pentax camera.

 To begin with, just remove the SD card from your Pentax camera and connect it to your system instead.
-Now, launch Wondershare Recoverit on your system and select the "Advanced Video Recovery" option.
+Now, launch Wondershare Recoverit on your system and select the "Enhanced Recovery" option.

 To proceed, you can just select a location where you lost your videos (like your SD card) and the type of video formats to look for.